-The moral of the story is, even if you’re just a regular person, you are capable enough or strong enough to beat someone waaay larger than you.
+The moral of the story is, that even if you’re just a regular person, you are capable enough or strong enough to beat someone way larger than you.

 Unfortunately, it doesn’t always work that way though in the real world.

-If I fight someone muscular or buff, I might die right away once the first punch land on my face LOL!
+If I fight someone muscular or buff, I might die right away once the first punch lands on my face LOL!
 Sorry if the second analogy sounded so morbid.

-The same goes with ranking on Google.
-Before you write your article, type your target keyword or your topic on Google and see who is on the first page and see for yourself if your blog stands a chance against them.
+Before you write your article, type your target keyword or your topic on Google to see who is on the first page, and see for yourself if your blog stands a chance against them.